 When the IRS gets really in your face is when someone issues you a 1099MISC for your service.
 That means they gave you the payout form and the IRS the same form.
 If you don’t report it, I’m pretty sure the IRS will notice and attack you.

 Grandma down the street won’t give you a 1099 MISC for cutting her lawn.
-Umbrella corp that you do engineering design for, will.
+Umbrella corp that you charged $150K for a marketing campaign, will.

 Easy.
 1 – Repeat work.

 Ideally, you don’t want to waste your time hunting work.
 If you’ve spent an hour looking for a 2-hour gig, you’ve just cut your hourly pay rate down by a third.

 2 – It actually pays cash, and it’s not recorded online somewhere.
 Something like Upwork would be bad because they log everything and report it to the IRS.

 Top 3 under the table jobs:

 1 – Handiwork for a landlord:

 This is something I know well.
 I have rentals, they need fixing and most contractors get paid more by NOT working right now.
 So as a landlord it is HARD to get things fixed these days.

 And you can charge a lot for repairs too!